arista/reknow/README.md

 * `byName!` is the name of the property that will provide access to the index.
 The property will be "synthesized" by Reknow, so the `!` tells Typescript not to complain that its value isn't being set explicitly in the constructor.
 * `R.SortIndex<TodoListItem>` is the property's type.
 This is effectively an alias for `TodoListItem[]`.

 This is an example of a "SortIndex", exposed to the application as an Array.
 Reknow will automatically keep this Array sorted in ascending order by each instance's `name` property, updating it as instances are added, removed, or modified.
+The application read access this structure freely, but is prevented from modifyin it.

 A SortIndex can sort by any number of properties, each in either ascending or descending order.
 For example, `@R.index("+name", "-age")` will sort instances first by `name` in ascending order, then by `age` in descending order for instances that have the same `name`.
 If instances have the same `name` and `age`, then Reknow will sort by entity id (ascending) as the last resort.